Xiddler/PORTABLE_ENV/dotfiles/cheat/time.md

  Note: For cities to the east of London, add hours, otherwise subtract. e.g. New York is west, therefore subtract (5) hours.

+## Examples

+chess.com 8am in Pacific Standard Time is 4pm in Dublin time i.e. add 8 hours to get my local time in Ireland --> 16:00

 # DST Daylight Saving Time

 daylight saving time is usually observed from late March to late October